 - Potassium

 So while nuts are definitely high in healthy nutrients, they also pack a serious punch when it comes to calories.
-A single cup of nuts (which doesn’t seem like much and is quickly eaten) packs around 800 calories, almost half of the recommended daily intake for most adults.
+A single cup of nuts (which doesn’t seem like much and is quickly eaten) can pack around 800 calories, between one third to one half of the daily calorie needs of most adults.

-You can read this guide on how to find your daily calorie need to learn more about calories.
+Read this guide on how to determine your daily calorie needs.

 Understanding the fat in nuts

-The fat in nuts is largely monounsaturated, very good for lowering cholesterol and protecting your overall heart health, explains the Mayo Clinic.
-While nuts do contain some saturated fat, research on saturated fat being harmful to your health is wildly up for debate.
+The fat in nuts is largely monounsaturated, which is very good for lowering LDL (“bad”) cholesterol and protecting your overall heart health..

 Other health benefits of nuts